Share your voice

 Selected at 20th Anniversary Crowning Ceremony

-Autumn Bertels
+Autumn Green

-Autumn Bertels of Lawrence received her crown after participating in four judging sessions, as well as many other activities, throughout the three-day Ms. Wheelchair Kansas event.
+Autumn Green of Mulvane received her crown after participating in four judging sessions, as well as many other activities, throughout the three-day Ms. Wheelchair Kansas event.
 Autumn will share her platform in the coming year, “Cultivating Accessibility in Higher Education,” which promotes higher education and improvement of accessibility on college campuses.
 Autumn will also ultimately represent Kansas in the Ms. Wheelchair America competition, held in Grand Rapids, MI in August.

 Read More about Autumn>